-Air Charter Service – The use of air charter services (renting the entire plane) are subject to the approval of the Athletic Director but require a standard or other UHV approved contract to insure that liability and other safety concerns have been met.
+Air Charter Service – The use of air charter services (renting the entire plane) is subject to the approval of the Athletic Director but requires a standard or other UHV approved contract to ensure that liability and other safety concerns have been met.
 Coordinate air charter service agreements through Contract Administration, Business Services.
-Minimum insurance coverages and other requirements should be obtained from the UHS Risk Management Department.
+Minimum insurance coverage and other requirements should be obtained from the UHS Risk Management Department.

 Motor Coach Common Carriers – may be used to transport to away venues, transport to hotels from airports and transport from hotels to playing venues.
 Drivers must have a valid and approved CDL.

-Mini-Buses – Defined as 20-30 passenger transports, acceptable mini-buses may be either institution or commercially owned.
+Mini-Buses – Defined as 20-30 passenger transport, acceptable mini-buses may be either institutional or commercially owned.
 Driver must have a valid and approved CDL for purposes of this policy.